-Photography, for me at least, started out as a hobby that quickly ignited into a fiery passion, then into a career.
+Photography, for me at least, started out as a hobby that quickly ignited into a fiery passion, then into a lifelong career.
 I am strictly self taught in that I have had to figure things out for myself until much, much later in life.
 I had no one to show me how or to ask advice of in my photography beginnings.
 I have taken photo’s with many different kinds of cameras through the years, some being as basic as you can imagine, while others have been quite sophisticated.
-I ended up joining the school newspaper and yearbook my freshman year.
+I joined the school newspaper and yearbook my freshman year.
 There I worked as a staff photographer as well as a black and white darkroom technician and stuck with it all four years.
 The photo training there was about as informal as it gets, and on a Yashica Twin Lens at that!
-I was simply handed a twin lens camera, a hand held meter and told to go take photos.
+I was simply handed a twin lens camera, a hand held meter and told to go take photos without any further instruction other than how to load the camera.
 I learned from trial and error, lots of errors, and soon realized that there is no better way to learn, hence being truly self taught.
+My darkroom training here was pretty much the same.
 That same year I bought a second hand Minolta Hi Matic E 35mm range finder.
 I was headed to Canada for the first time and felt I needed to create paper memories of the trip.
 I was quickly hooked and couldn't get enough!
 The next year my parents bought me the first 35mm SLR I would use for the remainder of my teenage years.
 The year after that I got my first job and bought my first darkroom from that same employer.
 Looking back, I realize now that this had to be more than a coincidence.
 Little did I know that I was only beginning into a passionate lifelong love affair with all things photography, and there would be no turning back.
 It really is a creative outlet for me, a passion, and a way of life.
 It’s mostly the only work life I have ever known, as I have done little else outside of this field.

 At some time or another, I have owned and shot with every film format up to 8x10, and let me tell you, lugging around an 8x10 is either crazy or dedicated.
 I’m pretty sure I prefer to be labeled dedicated.
 However, each camera I have owned and the many different formats I have shot have all taught me various technical lessons about photography.
 I feel I have taken my love of photography a bit further than most others.
 I went the extra mile by building and shooting my very own 4x5 field camera, which I named the Leman’s View.
 This camera is a woodworking masterpiece in its own right, and even has a rotating back.
 I can’t articulate what it is like to take great photos, let alone great photos with a camera you made with your own hands!
 Simply amazing!
 It’s a chance to get inside of a camera, design and build it from the ground up just to see what makes it tick.
 It translates into a much better understanding of what’s going on inside and a greater appreciation of cameras and photography in general.
 Many of the images on this web site were taken with this camera.